thecapitalistcycle/tech-simulation/README.md

 https://www.eclipse.org/downloads/packages/release/2018-12/r/eclipse-modeling-tools

-But any the EMF and additional packages below will certainly be needed for more technical model development.
+Anywau the EMF and additional packages below will certainly be needed for more technical model development.

 Items below are for more sophisticated interactive modeling and simulation